Kseen715/mcloud-scraper/README.md

 increase this number.
 Also, you can use sequential mode, which is much slower, but more accurate.

+**Theoretically, random mode should have greater chance of collision, so I would recommend to use default mode.**

 My machine can work at speed ~120url/s and it requires ~50Mb/s of internet connection.
 Sequential mode requires ~70*10^12 years to check all possible combinations.